Cranwell: History

-Religious sites

-Standing near to the cross is the village's parish church.
-Dedicated to St Andrew, the church originates circa the 10th century, the village possibly dates from the time of King Alfred (849-899).
-The church consists only of a nave and chancel with, above the former, a bellcote, much of the masonry is Norman but parts date back to Saxon times.
-The fittings include 17th century bench-ends and a Perpendicular rood screen.

-Mounted on corbels in the north aisle are the remains of a hogsback grave.
-The carvings on these stones are either Saxon or Norse (Ringerike).
-The stones are unique to Lincolnshire and are probably the finest of their type in the country.
-In the stonework in the porch is the incised outline of a pilgrim's shoe and the year 1728, and on the right-hand door pillar are six carved figures believed to depict ancient May King and Queen ceremonial costumes.
-The churchyard includes a Commonwealth War Graves Commission cemetery with 131 graves from First and Second World Wars.
+In 1921, the civil parish had a population of 2191.
+On 1 April 1931 the parish was abolished and merged with Byards Leap to form "Cranwell and Byards Leap".

 Education

 As early as 1682, Sir William and Lady Anne Thorold funded a charity that provided £3 each year for the education of poor children from within the parish.
 The first true school built in Cranwell opened in 1850 by public subscription and provided facilities for up to 35 children.

-The current Cranwell Primary School is housed in a modern building and has approximately 300 children on the roll between the ages of 4 - 11.
+The current Cranwell Primary School is housed in a modern building and has approximately 300 children on the roll between the ages of 4–11.
 The school is a Foundation school and is non-denominational.

 There are no secondary schools in the village and children instead travel to Lincoln, Grantham or Sleaford.

 RAF College Cranwell

 Just over one mile to the west of the village is Royal Air Force College Cranwell, and RAF Cranwell with its two associated airfields.
 The northern airfield is the older, being used for light aircraft and airships from 1916 and remains as a grassed field used regularly by gliders and light aircraft.
 The southern airfield is much larger with two paved runways and abuts the A17 road, this was first used as a flying training base in 1917.
 The paved runways were built in 1954, to make way for the jet aircraft, Meteor and Vampire.

 Cranwell does not have a public house.
 It does, however, have a members only social club.
-This dates back to when the cadets training at RAF Cranwell during the Second World War used to come into the village to try and buy alcohol.
+This dates back to when the cadets training at RAF Cranwell during the Second World War used to come into the village to try to buy alcohol.
 The members only club was introduced as a deterrent to them, being only temporary residents in the area they were therefore unable to gain membership.
 To this day, no pub has ever opened its doors to the public, even though the reasons for not having one have long since become obsolete.